Pokémon the Movie: I Choose You!: Plot

-Upset over his loss, Ash openly admits that he could have won with Pikachu and later states that he wished he had gotten Bulbasaur or Squirtle.
+Upset over his loss to Cross, Ash openly admits that he could have won with Pikachu and wishes he had gotten Bulbasaur and Squirtle with him.
 Alone in the woods, Marshadow puts Ash in a sleep-like state as the Rainbow Wing turns dark.
 Ash has a dream where no Pokémon exist and he attends regular school with Verity and Sorrel.
 Realizing something is missing, he remembers Pikachu and wakes up to his friends, and the Wing regains its color.
-They see a Raikou after Ash releases his Butterfree.
-The group realize they are getting close when the Wing begins to glow in the direction of Mount Tensei.
+Ash then reunites with his friends and apologizes for his actions, especially Charmeleon.
+Sorrel then explains how he lost his Luxray after a snowstorm which results from Sorrel afraid to befriend Pokemon ever since that experience.
+During the conversation, Pikachu notices Marshadow and uses his Thunderbolt but accidentally wakes up a bunch of wild Primeapes.
+Luckily, Ash used his Metapod to get the Primeapes webbed and as a result, Metapod evolves into Butterfree and drives the Primeapes to sleep.
+The next morning, they see a Raikou after Ash releases his Butterfree to mate and migrate with a Pink Butterfree.
+The group realizes they are getting close when the Wing begins to glow in the direction of Mount Tensei.

-On the summit, the group makes it to a crystal-like structure called Rainbow Rock, but are interrupted by Cross who wants to fight Ho-Oh himself, having saw Ho-Oh too but didn't receive the Wing.
-Cross' Incineroar fights Ash's Charmeleon which quickly evolves into Charizard and defeats Incineroar.
-Cross, refusing to accept his loss, grabs the Wing and places it on the crystal, but due to his evil heart it turns dark, causing Marshadow, an agent of Ho-Oh's, to turn the local Pokémon evil and attack Ash and his friends.
-The Trainers fight back, but are overwhelmed by the severity of the situation.
-Ash finally withdraws a severely weakened Pikachu into its Poké Ball as the brainwashed Pokémon attack Ash, and he starts to fade as Marshadow notices the Wing has disintegrated.
-Pikachu's despair and sorrow was so powerful that its unleashes a massive and devastating Thunderbolt hitting Marshadow and its army, releasing them from Rainbow Wing's corruption.
-Pikachu continues to cry for its Trainer and best friend.
+On the summit, the group makes it to a crystal-like structure called Rainbow Rock but is interrupted by Cross who wants to fight Ho-Oh himself, having saw Ho-Oh too, but did not receive the Wing.
+Cross' Incineroar fights Ash's Charmeleon which quickly evolves into Charizard and defeats Incineroar in a Flamethrower clash.
+Cross, refusing to accept his loss, grabs the Wing and places it on the crystal, but due to his evil heart, it turns dark, causing Marshadow, an agent of Ho-Oh's, to turn the local Pokémon evil and attack Ash and his friends.
+The Trainers fight back but are overwhelmed by the severity of the situation.
+Ash finally withdraws a severely weakened Pikachu into his Poké Ball as the brainwashed Pokémon kills him, and he fades away as the Wing disintegrates.
+Pikachu comes out of his Poké Ball, realizing his best friend died.
+Heartbroken and devastated, he unleashes a massive Thunderbolt which hits Marshadow and its army, releasing them from Rainbow Wing's corruption.

-Ash finds himself in an alternative dimension, but is brought back.
+Ash finds himself in an alternative dimension where Pokémon do not exist, but manages to find his way to back to life.
 Ash takes the newly formed Rainbow Wing and places it on the crystal structure.
-Ho-Oh arrives, healing everyone and Ash challenges it with Pikachu to battle, but the outcome is never shown.
+Ho-Oh arrives, healing everyone and Ash challenges it with Pikachu to battle (although the outcome is never shown).
 Cross leaves on good terms and eventually Verity and Sorrel leave Ash to achieve their own dreams.